 To build an email list try offering something for free like a download or an opt-in of a free how-to guide, a resource library, free printables, an eBook, eCourse, PDF or informative guide that requires the user to enter their email address in order to receive it.

-The message is to provide value in exchange for the user committing to giving you their email.
+The message is to provide excellent value in exchange for the user committing to giving you, their email.

 Make certain you stay in touch with your list to cultivate the know, like and trust factor with this, providing them good reasons to come back to you.

 Website Essentials #5 – Have a Solid Marketing Message

 A lot of entrepreneurs make their website all about them.
 ‘I do this’ ‘this is me’ ‘this is what I do’.
 Unfortunately for a user, this can leave them asking: what about me?
 A website has to reassure a visitor they’ve arrived in the right place.

 Your message should clearly state what problems you solve and that you are there to help.
 Use terms like “You” and “Your” rather than “Me” or “I”.

 A popular acronym to keep in mind is: WIIFM – What’s in it for me – when it comes to thinking about your prospect or customer to be.

 Hiring a professional copywriter is a great idea because they understand the intentions of the visitor’s needs coming first and can make what you do exciting, which helps convert them into a paying customer.